hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    Knot DNS 3.0.6 warns when signing with more than 20 NSEC3 iterations.
    Knot Resolver 5.3.1 treats NSEC3 iterations above 150 as insecure.

+C.4.
+Google Public DNS Resolver

+   Google Public DNS treats NSEC3 iterations above 100 as insecure since September 2021.

+C.5.
+Google Cloud DNS

+   Google Cloud DNS uses 1 iteration and 64-bits of fixed random salt for all zones using NSEC3.
+These parameters cannot be adjusted by users.

 Authors' Addresses

    Wes Hardaker